JulianLopezB/Athlora/README.md

-# FitGraph - AI-Powered Workout Generator & Tracker
+# Athlora - AI-Powered Workout Generator & Tracker

-FitGraph is a modern web application that helps users plan and track their workouts while providing AI-powered workout recommendations.
+Athlora is a modern web application that helps users plan and track their workouts while providing AI-powered workout recommendations.
 It offers detailed analytics, integration with fitness platforms like Strava and Garmin, and personalized workout routines.

 ## Features